 A large fraction of the matter content of the universe is thought to be dark matter.
 There are numerous experiments around the world that aim to detect dark matter or infer its properties directly or indirectly, though to date there has not yet been a conclusive direct experimental detection of a dark matter interaction.
 Dr Cees Carels will explore the current evidence in favour of the existence of dark matter, and cover in more detail a number of modern experiments and the challenges towards direct detection.

-Our lecture programme has been suspended from the beginning of April onwards because of the Covid-19 pandemic.
+Our lecture programme was suspended from the beginning of April 2020 onwards because of the Covid-19 pandemic.
 Therefore the planned lecture by Michael Perryman on Friday 3rd April 2020 did not take place.
 The title was “Hipparcos and Gaia – Space Astrometry: unravelling the formation and evolution of our galaxy”.
 Also cancelled for now is our May lecture which was to have been “How the Sun Paints the Sky” by Dr Robert Fosbury.

 The programme will be resumed in September 2020 with lectures streamed live over Zoom complete with Q & A sessions.
 Tickets will be available from Eventbrite at the same price as for physical lectures (£2 for members/students, £5 for others).
 Please check this Events page for further details and links to purchase tickets.